| Mission : TRANSITIONS

 computers voice echoed throughout the starship, 'WARNING!
 AUTO-DESTRUCT SEQUENCE

 INITIATED.
 T-MINUS THREE MINUTES AND COUNTING!
 COMMAND OVERRIDES INOPERATIVE!"
+"My tricorder indicates that the connectors holding

 the bio-electric device in place contained routing sub-routines intended to trip